oreiche/mustbuild/README.md

 ## Tutorial

 The tutorial consists of a set of example projects with extensive descriptions.
-It is recommend to look at these projects in order.
+It is recommended to look at these projects in order.

 1. [Plain project](./examples/1_plain/README.md)
 2. [Minimal C++ project](./examples/2_cpp_min/README.md)